 T.E.
 Hulme 130th anniversary display

-This display marks the 130th anniversary of the birth of Hulme.
+This display from 2013 marks the 130th anniversary of the birth of Hulme.
 The selected items are reproduced from original material held in our T E Hulme archive, donated to the University by the widow of Hulme biographer Michael Roberts, with further papers gifted in 2010 by Robert Ferguson.
 To access the T E Hulme Papers, or to request permission to reproduce material, please contact the Archives, email: special.collections@keele.ac.uk or tel: +44 (0)1782 733237.

 Thomas Ernest Hulme was a poet, philosopher, literary critic and journalist, born at Gratton Hall (near Endon) in North Staffordshire on 16th September 1883.